 If anyone sent a proposal, without a proper business plan, to the CDPQ; to the CDPQ; they'd be laughed out of the room.
-Therefore why would we accept the current plan?

 We have seen with the Union-Pearson Express (UPX) trains; that the high fares are suppressive of use.
-I would suggest to the people in charge of the pensioners' money should keep it in their, the pensioners, pockets.
+I would suggest to the people in charge of the pensioners money should keep it in their, the pensioners, pockets.
 Remember, there is \$2.5B of taxpayers required for this project.
 Maybe it should be spent more wisely.